-- Cut the green beans into pieces about 4 inches long (if you're using small young beans, no need to cut them).
-Put the beans into a pan along with 1/2 cup of water.
+- Cut the green beans into pieces about 4 inches long.
+If you are using small young beans, there is no need to cut them.
+Put the green beans into a pan along with 1/2 cup of water.
 Bring the water to a boil and cover the pan.
-Turn the heat to medium and let the beans steam for about 5 minutes till tender-crisp.
-Smaller, younger beans will take less time to steam-- check them after 2-3 minutes.
+Turn the heat to medium and let the beans steam for about 5 minutes until tender-crisp.
+Smaller, younger beans will take less time to steam– check them after 2-3 minutes.

 - Put the chopped walnuts into a skillet over medium heat.
-Let the walnuts toast for a few minutes, stirring frequently, till the nuts are fragrant.
-Don't let them toast too long or the skin will burn and the walnuts will taste bitter.
+Let the walnuts toast for a few minutes, stirring frequently, until the nuts are fragrant.
+Don't let them toast too long, or the skin will burn and the walnuts will taste bitter.
 When they're nicely toasted, remove from heat and pour them immediately into a bowl.

 - Drain the green beans and pat them dry with paper towels.
 Put them into a large bowl.
-In a small bowl, whisk together the olive oil, balsamic, and 1/4 tsp salt.
+In a small bowl, whisk together the extra virgin olive oil, balsamic, and 1/4 teaspoon of sea salt.
 Pour the dressing over the green beans and toss to coat.

 - Add the chopped mint and walnuts to the green beans and toss to coat.
 Taste the salad.
-Season with salt and white pepper to taste, if desired.
+Season with additional sea salt and freshly ground white or black pepper, to taste.

 - Shave the parmesan cheese with a grater.
 Break apart the shavings into small pieces.